Isaac-opz/Isaac-opz/README.md

 ## Welcome to my GitHub Profile! 🚀

-Hello!
 My name is Isaac.
-I want to take a moment to **thank you** for visiting my GitHub profile.
+I want to **thank you** for visiting my GitHub profile.
 Your time and interest in my work are truly appreciated.

 I'm a third-year Data & AI Engineering student and a passionate tech enthusiast.
 I love exploring new technologies and pushing the boundaries of what's possible in the world of coding and tech.
 I believe that continuous learning and growth are essential in this ever-evolving field.

 If you have any questions about the technologies I use, such as `Python`, `Docker`, or `Git`, please don't hesitate to reach out.
-I'm here to help and share my knowledge with you.
+I'm here to help and share my little knowledge with you.

 <!--- ## Technologies I Use